The most beautiful places in Victoria

 Image: Visit Victoria | Rob Blackburn

-Stretching across the NSW/Victorian border, the Australian Alps is one of the only truly mountainous regions in Australia.
-Named for its resemblance to a sleeping buffalo, the gorgeous peak of Mt Buffalo and its surrounding national parkland is one of the highlights of region and is famed for its fantastic hiking and cross-country skiing.
-Though there are other parts of the High Country that boast more manicured ski and mountain biking trails, there are few places in the state more aesthetically pleasing than Mt Buffalo.
+Stretching across the New South Wales/Victorian border, the Australian Alps is one of the only truly mountainous regions in Australia, and is home to a number of Victoria's most scenic spots.
+Named for its resemblance to a sleeping buffalo, the stony peak of Mount Buffalo and its surrounding national parkland are one of the highlights of the region, famed for its fantastic hiking and cross-country skiing.

 Grampians National Park - Gariwerd